 We sell many brand new OEM name brand furnace flame sensors.
 We have seen many furnace flame sensor problems in our 32-year-old HVAC business.
-The furnace flame sensor problem can be an easy fix which could save you lots of money and keep you from spending a cold night in your home.
+The furnace flame sensor problem can be an easy fix that could save you lots of money and keep you from spending a cold night in your home.
 If you have a question please email us anytime.
-Our email address is: email@example.com.
-We would love to Help You Out and Have Your Business!
-Below we have page links to many various brand name furnace flame sensor replacements.
-Please click on the link to see the brand name flame sensors we have for sale.
+Our email address is firstname.lastname@example.org We would love to Help You Out and Have Your Business!
+Below we have page links to many brand new OEM brand-name furnace flame sensor replacements.
+Please click on the link to see the brand-name flame sensors we have for sale.
 We also have a furnace flame sensor troubleshooting section below.

 - Amana Furnace Flame Sensors